-The shopping and saving habits of Australians are about to transform with the launch of Incent, Australia’s first crypto-backed rewards program.
+The shopping and saving habits of Australians are about to transform with Incent, Australia’s first crypto-backed rewards program.
 It is a unique loyalty reward company using blockchain to provide an efficient and cost effective consumer experience.
 Consumers are rewarded for all expenses including bills, rent, shopping and utilities, which can be redeemed when they wish.
-Users simply sync their debit or credit cards on the app and are rewarded as they spend.
+Users simply sync debit or credit cards on the app and are rewarded as they spend.

 Incent is co-founded by Rob Wilson, a former Royal Navy Commander and respected blockchain advisor and Jins Kaduthodil, previously the youngest senior architect for the Australian Department of Defence, specialising in cybersecurity and technology.